Gear

 Headroom and Usable Space

-Nemo’s choice to advertise the 28-square-foot Hornet as a 2-person tent is like trying to fit two elephants into a clown car: low-key laughable.
+NEMO’s choice to advertise the 28-square-foot Hornet as a 2-person tent is like trying to fit two elephants into a clown car: low-key laughable.
 Typically, 29 square feet of floor space is the magical number for two people: small enough to minimize extra weight but big enough that you’ll actually fit.
 The Hornet’s narrow and tapered design slashes headroom and usable space within the tent.

 But, as a solo backpacker, the Hornet 2P is spacious enough to fit my sleep system and gear.
 While the inner tent’s slim profile limits how much room you have to move around, the Hornet comes equipped with roomy vestibules on either side to make up for the lack of interior space.
 I use the vestibules to stash gear I don’t need to sleep with like my water bottles, cookset, and muddy trail runners, which helps to cut down on clutter and maximize the usable space within the tent.